 Accounting Schools in Alaska

 This page about accounting schools in Alaska will supply you with the information you need to make an educated choice on the right school for you.
-Alaska has numerous public and private institutions of higher education that offer a high quality education to prepare students for careers in various areas of accounting.
-As an alternative to traditional on-campus programs in accounting, online accounting programs offered through schools in Alaska and elsewhere, like the BS in Accounting from Kaplan University, afford flexible start dates and scheduling that some students find are a better match for their educational needs.
+Alaska has numerous public and private institutions of higher education that offer a high-quality education to prepare students for careers in various areas of accounting.
+As an alternative to traditional on-campus programs in accounting, online accounting programs offered through schools in Alaska and elsewhere afford flexible start dates and scheduling that some students find are a better match for their educational needs.

-- There are 7 colleges and universities with accounting degree programs in Alaska.
+- There are 5 not-for-profit colleges and universities with accounting degree programs in Alaska.2

-- Highest transfer-out rate*: University of Alaska Southeast 25%
+- Highest transfer-out rate*: Alaska Pacific University and University of Alaska Southeast, 29%2

-- Lowest net price per year*: University of Alaska Southeast $8,850
+- Lowest net price per year*: University of Alaska Anchorage, $8,1592

-- Highest undergraduate population*: University of Alaska Anchorage: 17,074
+- Highest undergraduate population*: University of Alaska Anchorage, 16,7622

 - 2 schools ranked in US News Regional Universities (West) Rankings in 2013 (top 100): University of Alaska-Anchorage (58) and Alaska Pacific University (66)